rijalBinHusen/portofolio-2/src/content/custom-auto-increment-sql-db.md

   - 06 = week
   - 0001 = uniquee increment

-I used the code above without any unit testing, I thought everything will be okey, but when the application running around a few month, and the *getWeekNumber* function yields the number 9, the application is broken, because the generateId function goes like the following:
+I used the code above without any unit testing, I thought everything will be okey, but when the application running around a few month, and the *getWeekNumber* function yields the number 9, then the application is broken, because the generateId function goes like the following:
   - *generateId(SU_23080901)* => SU_2390000
   - *generateId(SU_2390000)* => SU2390000
   - *generateId(SU2390000)* => S2390000